 Key comments that provide future clarity on approach

-The agencies collectively received 82 comment letters from banking organizations, financial technology (fintech) companies and other third-party providers, trade associations, consultants, non-profits, and individuals.
+The agencies collectively received 82 comment letters from banking organisations, financial technology (fintech) companies and other third-party providers, trade associations, consultants, non-profits, and individuals.
 As is typical of regulatory guidance that has been subject to a notice and comment period, the comments received from industry participants and the agencies’ responses to those comments are at least as enlightening as the guidance itself.

 Key issues raised and addressed through this dialogue included the following:

 - Scope of Business Arrangement remains consistent with the original proposal and continues to incorporate all types of relationships, whether contractual or not, and whether with an outside party or internal affiliate.
 This continues the OCC’s historical perspective of taking an overly broad approach in terms of the types of relationships in scope for this guidance, contrary to industry commentors’ hopes for further clarity or narrowing to limit the scope of applicability of the guidance.

 - The definition of “critical activities” has been revised to emphasise flexibility, calling for each banking organisation to consider its own operations to understand those activities that would meet the “critical activity” definition.
 Additionally, the guidance has remained loose (“general” or “vague”) in how an organisation identifies “critical activity,” including whether there is a need to align with other regulatory requirements such as resolution planning for large banking organisations, as well as how examiners will evaluate whether an organisation is applying a sound methodology to designate which activities and third-party relationships receive more comprehensive oversight.